kuzzleio/documentation/src/sdk/go/2/interfaces/protocol/is-ready/index.md

 code: true
 type: page
 title: IsReady
-description: Return whether or not the socket is connected.
+description: Returns whether or not the socket is connected.
 ---

 # IsReady

-Return whether or not the socket is connected.
+Returns whether or not the socket is connected.

 ## Arguments